-- Make AAWA.CO the place to go for current and relevant information about abusive Watchtower policies, which are enforced by Jehovah’s Witness elders.
+- Make AAWA.CO an easy website to navigate for visitors who want current and relevant information about abusive Watchtower policies, which are enforced by Jehovah’s Witness elders.

 - Work closely with AJWRB.org (Advocates for Jehovah’s Witnesses Reform on Blood) to ensure that current and relevant information is available about Watchtower’s blood policy.

 - Provide information related to abusive Watchtower policies and make it easily accessible to the press and media, by using up-to-date videos, articles, fliers, research, arguments and evidence.

-- Assist film makers, writers, websites and bloggers to report Watchtower abuses (i.e. Gregorio Smith’s documentary, “Truth Be Told”) – Link.
+- Assist film makers, writers, websites and bloggers to report Watchtower abuses (i.e. Gregorio Smith’s documentary, “Truth Be Told”, etc.) – Link.

 - Partner with snapnetwork.org (Survivor’s Network of those Abused by Priests); NAPAC (Peter Saunders), which is the sister version of SNAP in the U.K.; childfriendlyfaith.org (provides support for faith communities), freedomofmind.com (creates awareness of the methods of undue influence); infosekta.ch (helps members of sect-like communities); and icsahome.com (an international cultic studies association).